BenLanders/Homomorphic-E-voting-System/README.md

 # e-voting
-This is a simple implementation of an e-voting system that uses the Pallier homomorphic cryptosystem.
+This is a simple implementation of an e-voting system.
+The purpose of the program is to demonstrate the homomorphic properties of the Pallier cryptosystem.
+Each vote is encrypted in the local database and tallied in its encrypted form.
+The result is decrypted after the votes have been tallied, thus preserving the privacy of each voter.

 INSTRUCTIONS
 1. Run 'create_voting_database.py' to create a local sql database to store credentials and votes.